-Cassiterite is a tin oxide mineral, and is the primary ore for tin.
-In addition to its important industrial use, it has some interesting properties that make high quality crystals valuable as gemstones.
+Cassiterite is composed of tin oxide and is the primary ore for tin.
+In fact, it is also known as 'the tin stone'.
+In addition to its important industrial use, it has some interesting properties that make high-quality crystals valuable gemstones.
 Cassiterite specimens are also very popular with mineral collectors.

 With a specific gravity of 6.7 to 7.1, cassiterite is one of the densest gem materials known.
-By way of comparison, the very dense hematite has a specific gravity of around 5.28, while sapphire is about 4.03 and diamond is 3.53.
+By way of comparison, the very dense hematite has a specific gravity of around 5.28, while the specific gravity of sapphire is about 4.03 and that of diamond is 3.53.
 Cassiterite also has a very high refractive index of 1.997 to 2.098, higher than zircon, sphene and demantoid garnet (though not quite as high as diamond).

-The colors of cassiterite range from purple, wine, black, reddish brown to yellowish brown.
+The colors of cassiterite range from purple, wine, black and reddish-brown to yellowish-brown.
 The dark brown and blackish hues are the most typical.

 Cassiterite is found in hydrothermal veins and pegmatites associated with granite intrusions.
-Because of its durability it is also frequently found concentrated in alluvial placer deposits, sometimes in large enough quantities to be commercially exploitable (as in Malaysia, for example).
+Due to its durability, it is also frequently found concentrated in alluvial placer deposits, sometimes in large enough quantities to be commercially exploitable (as in Malaysia, for example).

 Cassiterite from Australia